actualbudget/actual/docs/tour/payees.md

 you have in your system and if they have any associated [rules](./rules).

 From this view, you can delete and merge payees as you see fit.
-See the [Payee section](/docs/transactions/payees) is in the manual for more details.
+See the [Payee section](/docs/transactions/payees) in the manual for more details.

 If you have any unused payees, they are readily available by clicking on the _Show n unused payee_.